 Unlike other species, the Silver Dollar will not eat their young so in a species-only aquarium, if well fed, most fry will survive.
 However, if your Silver Dollar have tank mates that do eat fry you will need to take precautions.
 This may be that you use a breeding tank or that you separate the fry once hatched.

-Tank mates perfect for Silver Dollar Fish
+Suitable tank mates for a Silver Dollar Fish

 There are a plethora of species of fish that are suitable tank mates for the relatively easy going Silver Dollar.
 Medium to large American cichlids, for example, are ideal.
 Severums, Green terrors, and Oscars are all reported to do well.